loophp/collection/docs/pages/api.rst

 reject
 ~~~~~~

-Filter collection items based on one or more callbacks.
+Reject collection items based on one or more callbacks.

 .. warning:: The `callbacks` parameter is variadic and will be evaluated as a logical ``OR``.
              If you're looking for a logical ``AND``, you have to make multiple calls to the